Lucy Crean - MBACP Registered, PGDip Humanistic Counselling

 Areas of counselling I deal with

-I may be able to offer a reduced rate fee – please just ask me about this.
+I may be able to offer a reduced rate if your circumstances mean you cannot afford the full fee - please just speak to me about this.

 I offer a free introductory session.
 This is an opportunity for us to meet and for you to ask any questions you might have.